-24 As Paul completed his defense, Festus said with a loud voice, "Paul, you are insane; your great learning makes you in-25 But Paul said, "I am not insane, most excellent Festus, but what I am declaring is true and rational.
-26 For the king knows about these things; and so, I speak freely to him, for I am persuaded that none of this is hidden from him: for this has not been done in a corner.
+24 As Paul completed his defense, Festus said with a loud voice, "Paul, you are insane; your great learning makes you insane."
+25 But Paul said, "I am not insane, most excellent Festus, but what I am declaring is true and rational.
+26 For the king knows about these things; and so, I speak freely to him, for I am persuaded that none of this is hidden from him; for this has not been done in a corner.
 27 Do you believe the prophets, King Agrippa?
 I know that you believe."
 28 Agrippa said to Paul, "In a short time would you persuade me and make me a Christian?"
 29 Paul said, "I pray to God, that whether in a short or long time, not you only, but also all that hear me today, would be like me, but without these prison chains."

-30 Then the king stood up, and the governor, and Bernice also, and those who were sitting with them; 31 when they left the hall, they talked to one another and said,
+30 Then the king stood up, and the governor, and Bernice also, and those who were sitting with them; 31 when they left the